logo learn the Quran caption learn the Quran Open Quran to learn

 Q: When Muslims are in dispute about a religious opinion which judge should they refer to?

-A: And whatever you disagree in then its ruling refers to Allah - (command to every Muslim) say that is Allah my God in Him I trust and to Him I turn in repentance*.
+A: And whatever you disagree in then its Ruling refers to Allah - (command to every Muslim) say such is Allah my God in Him I trust and to Him I turn in repentance*.

 * For forgivenss for my previous actions or sayings that could have been against Allah's Religion.